Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Option 1: Nara

 If you prefer nature and history to city and modern life, you should go to Nara, the ancient capital of Japan.
 In fact, Nara is older than Kyoto and there are unique traditions and culture as well as a number of historical monuments.
-For example, wild deer are sacred in Nara.
+For example, wild deer are sacred in Nara and freely roam the park surrounding Todai-ji, and are very friendly and fun to interact with!
 Also, there are many World Heritage Sites.
-From Kyoto Station, there is a direct train to Nara Station and which takes about 50 min by train.
-For more details, check the link below:
+From Kyoto Station, there is a direct train to Nara Station and which takes about 50 minutes by train.
+For more details, check the list below:

 Popular tours in Nara